Monumental Pier or Overmantle Mirror, Attributed to Charles N. Robinson, Philadelphia, c. 1840

 Condition: Excellent: In near pristine original condition with all un-touched original gilding, mirror plate and back boards, with minor losses to a few leaf tips.

 The attribution to Charles N. Robinson is based on a very closely related labeled mirror in the collection of the Athenaeum of Philadelphia.
-The label on their mirror reads:
+The label on the Athenaeum mirror reads:

 CHARLES N. ROBINSON